rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

 Basic Structure
 ===============

-Welcome to the first part of making a platformer in Rubato.
+Welcome to the first part of making a platformer in rubato.
 In this first step, we will be setting up our project and laying down the foundation for the next steps.

-First, lets make sure you have Rubato installed.
+First, lets make sure you have rubato installed.
 Make sure you have python 3.10.x installed and run

 .. code-block:: console